renatomateusx/Scalability-and-Security-for-LojaOnline/README.md

 ## Steps to reproduce the result

 ## Project Steps

 **Task 1:** Sign in to AWS Management Console
-Click on the Open Console  button, and you will get redirected to AWS Console in a new browser tab.
-On the AWS sign-in page,
-Leave the Account ID as default.
-Never edit/remove the 12-digit Account ID present in the AWS Console. otherwise, you cannot proceed with the project.
-Now copy your Username and Password in the Project Console to the IAM Username and Password in AWS Console and click on the Sign in button.
-Once Signed in to the AWS Management Console, Make the default AWS Region as US East (N. Virginia) us-east-1.

 **Task 2:** Create a Security Group